- My NYPL

 - Via a call to your neighborhood library

-Note that online & telephone renewal is not available during the off-peak hours of 1:00 a.m. - 3:00 a.m.
+Note that online & telephone renewal may not be available during the off-peak hours of 12:00 a.m. - 4:00 a.m.
 EST due to required system backups.

 When are materials considered late?